Communication Pacific

 nothing

-Since she joined CommPac in 2002, Cindy McMillan has taken on a succession of increasing challenges and wider responsibilities.
-She was promoted to executive vice president early in 2011.
-Among her other responsibilities, Cindy works with both government and private-sector clients on a variety of construction and development projects, as well as cultural issues, that require communicating intensively with communities throughout the state.
+Cindy joined CommPac in 2002 and took on a succession of increasing challenges and wider responsibilities.
+Among her numerous other responsibilities, Cindy headed the company’s innovative community building practice, working with both government and private-sector clients on a variety of construction and development projects, as well as cultural issues, that require communicating intensively with communities throughout the state.

-Working to assist clients whose projects lie at the point, often at the grass roots, where government, community and business come together, Cindy and her colleagues have compiled an enviable record of building consensus among people and organizations that often have remarkably differing missions.
+Working to assist clients whose projects lie at the point, often at the grass roots, where government, community and business come together, the community building practice has compiled an enviable record of building consensus among people and organizations that often have remarkably differing missions.

 Cindy came to CommPac after five years as a legislative aide at the Honolulu City Council, where she developed considerable experience in strategic legislative and grass-roots outreach.
 During her time there, Cindy helped develop legislative strategy and worked closely with city and state agencies, neighborhood boards, the Legislature, the media and constituents.
 Cindy also served for a year as outreach coordinator for the City and County of Honolulu’s Primary Corridor Transportation Project, providing information about the project to target groups and stakeholders.